dykesb/dykesb-src/content/courses/sta216/index.md

 Throughout the semester, you will work on a single statistical project (on your own or in a group).
 We will determine the parameters of this project together early in the semester.
+There will also be two options for how you complete this project: 1) creating your own or 2) participating in the American Statistical Association’s [Fall Data Challenge](https://thisisstatistics.org/falldatachallenge/).

 ### Course Grading